 - Those seeking accommodations should contact the Student Disability Access Office.

 - Register for a parking permit if you need one.

 - Accept financial aid and complete loan entrance counseling via DukeHub.

 - Residential students may apply in June for the pre-orientation programs, Bri(DDD)ge and RISE.

 - Open enrollment for Duke Student Health Insurance starts on June 15th (waivers must be approved by September 15th)

 - Review program paradigms and academic course schedules.

 - Review Duke policies and Duke Divinity School academic resources.

 Orientation is required for all new students and is an opportunity to introduce you to Duke Divinity School as a community of learning and faithful service with attention to both spiritual and vocational formation.
-A detailed orientation schedule for your degree program will be sent to you prior to your arrival and will be posted here.
+Detailed orientation information will begin being sent out on June 14th and there will be content in the months of June, July, and August.